 - Understand the impact of social identities on intergroup relations and inequalities;

-- Develop skills to work productively in diverse groups, build coalitions, and utilize knowledge about identities, structures of inequality and dialogic communication to build and support inclusive communities.
+- Develop skills to work productively in diverse groups, build coalitions, and utilize knowledge about identities, structures of inequality, and dialogic communication to build and support thriving communities.

-The program offers numerous dialogue classes focusing on a variety of social identities in addition to student-facilitated “Dins Dialogue” workshops run by the Center for Inclusive Communities.
+The program offers numerous dialogue classes focusing on a variety of social identities in addition to peer-facilitated “Dins Dialogue” workshops and individual consultations.
+To learn how IGD might support your work, please request a consultation by emailing the program’s co-directors, Jocelyn Boulware Bruce and Claire Whitlinger.